 - Type I Collagen: This fibrillar type of collagen is most abundant in our bodies, and it is present in skin, repairing tissues, ligaments, dentin, and the organic part of the bone.
 It is crucial in hair formation, strengthens the scalp’s dermis, and assists antioxidants in fighting harmful free radicals.

 - Type III Collagen: It is also fibrillar collagen that is commonly found along with type I. This collagen type supports skin and bone health, cardiovascular health, and lungs.
 It is vital for the structure and health of blood vessels that cater to hair.

 - Type V Collagen: It is a form of fibrillar collagen less common in supplements and the body.
 Type V collagen can be found within placenta tissue and cell membranes.
 Moreover, it promotes healthy hair and supports optimal tissue quality in hair.

-FAST FACTS Collagen is insoluble in water, and we cannot use its raw form.
+Collagen is insoluble in water, and we cannot use its raw form.
 Collagen peptides are more petite, easy-to-process particles so that body can easily absorb them.
-Hydrolyzed collagen is similar to regular collagen and is available in powder form, chewable, and capsules.
+Hydrolyzed collagen is similar to regular collagen and is available in powder form, chewable, and in capsules.

 Benefits of Collagen for Hair

 There are plenty of reasons and conditions that cause collagen deficiency in our bodies.
 The biggest culprit of collagen deficiency is an aging process, and unfortunately, we can’t reverse it.
 As we age, collagen fibers become fragmented and thinner, and collagen production decreases inherently.